Traffic Impact Study in Ontario

 • Existing congestion levels and bottlenecks

-Understanding these conditions helps establish a baseline for comparison with future projections.
+Understanding these conditions establishes a baseline for comparison with future projections.

 2. Future Traffic Projections

 A TIS estimates how traffic conditions will change due to a proposed development.
-This step includes:
+This includes:

-• Forecasting traffic growth over a set period
+• Forecasting traffic growth over a defined period

 • Considering planned road improvements or infrastructure changes